 If you’re looking for a serious towing vehicle but aren’t into owning a pickup truck, you can’t go wrong with a Toyota Highlander XLE.
-Its towing capacity is so great that it even exceeds that of the Tacoma’s (which tops off at 3,500 pounds).
+The towing capacity of the 2014-2019 models even exceed that of the Tacoma (which tops off at 3,500 pounds).
 XLE is the Highlander’s highest trim level.
-Its V6 engine, along with the optional towing package, allows it to haul up to 5,000 pounds.
+Its V6 engine, along with the optional towing package, allows it to haul up to 5,000 pounds*.
 For comparison, the lowest trim level, LE, runs on a four-cylinder engine and has enough power to tow up to 1,500 pounds.

 To give you an idea of what the Highlander's highest trim level can pull, here are three of the most common things people tow that weigh up to 5,000 pounds:

 A 4WD Highlander launching a 4,000-pound speedboat into the water:

 Live near a body of water and want to take your speedboat out for a spin?
 No problem.
 As long as it weighs under 5,000 pounds (like most speedboats), your Highlander XLE has got you covered.

 The Highlander XLE has enough muscle to haul a two-horse trailer with a couple of horses inside, along with a bale of hay and horseback riding accessories.
 The average horse weighs 1,000 pounds and a two-horse trailer weighs just over a ton, so you shouldn’t have a problem taking your beloved horses out with an XLE.